 24 Hours after Surgery

-You may go back to work, provided it doesn’t involve heavy lifting, long commutes, or other strenuous activities, in about a week or two.
+- You may return to work, provided it doesn’t involve heavy lifting, long commutes, or other strenuous activities, in about a week or two.

 3 Months after Surgery

-If results fall short of your and your surgeon’s expectations, Dr. Downey is also rigorously trained in revision surgery, particularly of body contouring procedures.
+Final results are easily maintained through diet and exercise.
+If results fall short of yours and your surgeon’s expectations or if you experience future weight gain, Dr. Downey is also rigorously trained in revision surgery, particularly of body contouring procedures.

 Request Your Consultation

-To learn more about tummy tuck, you can schedule an appointment online or you can call +1 713-496-2427
+To learn more about tummy tuck (abdominoplasty), you can schedule an appointment online or you can call +1 713-496-2427